d2l-ai/d2l-en/chapter_introduction/index.md

 you could already identify the contractor's pricing structure:
 100 dollars per hour plus 50 dollars to show up at your house.
-If you followed that much, then you already understand the high-level idea behind linear regression.
+If you followed that much, then you already understand the high-level idea behind *linear* regression.

 In this case, we could produce the parameters that exactly matched the contractor's prices.
-Sometimes this is not possible, e.g., if some of the variance owes to a few factors besides your two features.
+Sometimes this is not possible, e.g., if some of the variation arises from factors beyond your two features.
 In these cases, we will try to learn models that minimize the distance between our predictions and the observed values.
 In most of our chapters, we will focus on